-The YCCI strongly advocates for research that will guide health care systems in ways to improve the health outcomes of all people.
+The YCCI strongly advocates for research that will guide healthcare systems in ways to improve the health outcomes of all individuals.
 Health equity research is a portfolio of activities across the translational research spectrum that moves beyond documenting existing group disparities in health outcomes and healthcare delivery to generating solutions through the application of novel approaches.
-Rather than confined to the study of static population subgroups, health equity research interrogates the dynamic, cumulative, and interrelated structures of power, environmental conditions, and economic systems that produce unequal population health.
+Rather than being confined to the study of static population subgroups, health equity research interrogates the dynamic, cumulative, and interrelated structures of power, environmental conditions, and economic systems that produce unequal population health.
 Health equity research also identifies and highlights protective factors that are traditionally undervalued and understudied.
 Health equity research is grounded in rigorous interdisciplinary research methodologies and centers on the valued contributions and engagement of diverse stakeholders across all phases of research activity.
 We recognize our institutional responsibility to prioritize research that is responsive to communities and to create dynamic structures that support a unified mission to advance health equity and justice.
-Applicants whose focus is on developing expertise in health equity research are encouraged to apply for this postdoctoral program, and if awarded, will be supported for 1 year with the potential to request a second year of support.
+Applicants whose focus is on developing expertise in health equity research are encouraged to apply for this postdoctoral program and, if awarded, will be supported for one year with the option to request a second year of support.

 YCCI Multidisciplinary Post-Doctoral Program to Promote Diversity in Translational Research

-YCCI announces this request for applications for the YCCI Post-Doctoral Program to Promote Diversity in Translational Research, which will provide support to under-represented post-doctoral trainees.
-Translational research includes clinically-based, laboratory-based, population-based or community-based research that is focused on understanding or treating human diseases.
+YCCI announces this request for applications for the YCCI Post-Doctoral Program to Promote Diversity in Translational Research, which will provide support to underrepresented post-doctoral trainees.
+Translational research includes clinically-based, laboratory-based, population-based, or community-based research that is focused on understanding or treating human diseases.
 The goal of the program is to attract outstanding trainees who are members of populations that are underrepresented in the biomedical research workforce and who want to pursue careers in any type of translational research.
-The program provides training in the use of state-of-the-art research tools; enhances the abilities of the trainees to work collaboratively in complex multidisciplinary research teams; and provides outstanding mentoring (including concordant mentoring) by experienced and diverse faculty that support the trainee’s long-term professional development, including connecting diverse individuals to supportive networks; and providing resources for retention and eliminating barriers for career transition.
-Awards will be for one year with the potential to request a second year of support.
+The program provides training in the use of state-of-the-art research tools; enhances the abilities of the trainees to work collaboratively in complex multidisciplinary research teams; and provides outstanding mentoring (including concordant mentoring) by experienced and diverse faculty that supports the trainee’s long-term professional development, including connecting diverse individuals to supportive networks; and providing resources for retention and eliminating barriers for career transition.
+Awards will be for one year, with the option to request a second year of support.